lopezdsr/sql-query/sqlref/sql_reference.md

 <h3>Cast Expression</h3>

-The syntax of a *cast expression* is described by the rail road diagrams below.
+The syntax of a *cast expression* is described by the syntax diagrams below.

 The cast specification returns the cast operand (the first operand) cast to the type specified by the data type.